This article was updated on 31 July 2020 to reflect confirmation that IR35 rule changes will take effect from April

 Who is likely to be affected?

 - Around 60,000 engager organisations, predominantly medium and large-sized businesses outside the public sector that engage with individuals through intermediaries such as personal service companies (PSCs).

 - Public sector organisations who will be affected by changes designed to improve the operation of the rules, for example around the employment status disagreement process.

 - Recruitment agencies and other intermediaries, around 20,000 of whom supply staff through PSCs.

 - Individuals who supply their services through an intermediary, such as a PSC, and who would be deemed employed if engaged directly.

 Overview of the measure

-The off-payroll working rules (IR35) have been in place since 2000.
+The current off-payroll working rules (IR35) have been in place since 2000.
 They were designed to make sure that an individual who works like an employee, but through their own intermediary such as a limited company, pays broadly the same Income Tax and National Insurance contributions as other employees.
 The rules do not apply to the self-employed who should be subject to separate status checks.

 An estimated 1.5m small organisations are exempt.

 Small company exemption

-In the private sector the new rules will only apply to medium and large businesses that have a UK connection for a tax year that are the end user of the worker’s services and to the fee payer, if different, for example a recruitment agency.
+In the private sector the new rules will only apply to medium and large businesses that are the end user of the worker's services who have a UK connection for a tax year and to the fee payer, if different, for example a recruitment agency.

 A small business will be defined by the Companies Act 2006, this is broadly a business that has two or more of the following features: